 2.8.
-Faculty Qualifications

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)
+Faculty Qualifications Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)

 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Dermatology or the American Osteopathic Board of Dermatology, or possess qualifications judged acceptable to the Review Committee. ^(Core)
+Subspecialty Physician Faculty Members

+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Emergency Medicine, Family Medicine, Internal Medicine, Pediatrics, or Physical Medicine and Rehabilitation, or the American Osteopathic Board of Emergency Medicine, Family Physicians, Internal Medicine, Neuromusculoskeletal Medicine, Pediatrics, or Physical Medicine and Rehabilitation, or possess qualifications judged acceptable to the Review Committee. ^(Core)

-- 2.9.a.
+2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.b.
-Members of the faculty who have responsibility for fellow education in Mohs micrographic surgery must have completed a 12-month PGY-5 dermatologic surgery fellowship or have experience as a program director of a dermatologic surgery fellowship program for at least 10 years. ^(Core)
+(Core)